inspirer/textmapper/documentation.md

 By default, the generated parser stops when it encounters the first syntax error.
 This may not be desirable in some scenarios such as parsing a user-typed text in an editor, where most of the time the syntactic structure is broken (often locally).
 Introducing a token with the predefined name `error` turns on the recovery mechanism.
 The *error* terminal represents a part of the stream which cannot be successfully parsed.

-	# Note: error token cannot have an associated regular expression
+	# Note: the error token cannot have an associated regular expression
 	error:

-This terminal can then be used in production rules to specify the contexts where an error is expected and can be properly handled.
+This terminal can then be used in production rules to specify the contexts in which an error is expected and can be properly handled.

 	statement :
 	    expr_statement ';'